oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Description
         * - ``poolAttrs``
           - Object
           - The ``poolAttrs`` parameter object provides connection credentials and pool-specific configuration properties, such as the maximum or minimum number of connections for the pool, or the statement cache size for the connections.

-            |br| The properties provided in the ``poolAttrs`` parameter
-            override the default pooling properties of the *Oracledb* object.
+            The properties provided in the ``poolAttrs`` parameter override the default pooling properties of the *Oracledb* object.
 If an attribute is not set, or is null, the value of the related *Oracledb* property will be used.

-            |br| Note that the ``poolAttrs`` parameter may have configuration
-            properties that are not used by the ``createPool()`` method.
+            Note that the ``poolAttrs`` parameter may have configuration properties that are not used by the ``createPool()`` method.
 These are ignored.

-            |br| See :ref:`createpoolpoolattrs` for information on the
-            properties of ``poolAttrs``.
+            See :ref:`createpoolpoolattrs` for information on the properties of ``poolAttrs``.

     The properties of ``poolAttrs`` are: